moritzhoferer/attractor_model/README.md

 ## Content

-This repository contain code to vizualize the mode in an interactive way and reproduce the results and figures of the project.
+This repository contains code to vizualize the mode in an interactive way and reproduce the results and figures of the project.

 ### Interactive programe